 Enter your details and select Install Now.

-That’s it – your website now has WordPress installed!
+Congratulations, your website now has WordPress installed!
 Easy, right?
-You will now get an email with your login details, or you can just go to your login page at yoursitename.com/wp-login.php.
+You will get an email with your login details, or you can go straight to your login page at yoursitename.com/wp-login.php.

-Your new WordPress site comes with some pre-installed themes.
-While they are practical themes, you would be better off to install another theme to differentiate yourself from the thousands of blogs that didn’t bother to change themes upon installation.
+While the pre-installed themes are practical to get started, you are better off finding another theme to differentiate yourself from the thousands of blogs that didn’t bother to change the default theme.